wso2-extensions/mediation-csv-module/README.md

 - CSV to JSON transformation
 - CSV to XML transformation
 - JSON to CSV transformation
-- JSON to XML transformation
+- XML to CSV transformation

+For more details about all the features of the CSV Module, refer the [doc](/docs/doc.md) page.

 ## Building from the source